Moray Is one of the smallest regions in Scotland. However, it punches above its weight when it comes to the quality of life, scenery and facilities.

 There are two main distinctions: malt whisky and grain whisky.

-Malt whisky uses only malted barley.
-Grain whisky may use malted barley and also some other cereals, notably maize.
+Malt whisky uses only malted barley; grain whisky may use malted barley and other cereals, notably maize.
 A single malt is the product of a single distillery, while a blend, as its name suggests, is a blend of malt and grain whiskies.
-The higher the proportion of malt whisky the better (and in most cases, more expensive) the blend.
+The higher the proportion of malt whisky, the better (and, in most cases, more expensive) the blend.

-Centred on the Speyside region, whisky lovers can visit working and historic distilleries, see the art of the cooper (barrel-maker), and of course get a chance to enjoy some of the finished product with old and new friends.
+Centred on the Speyside region, whisky lovers can visit working and historic distilleries, experience first-hand the art of the cooper (barrel-maker), and in the company of new and old friends, get a chance to enjoy some of the finished product.

 Moray Is….
 Moray.